All Episodes

 I mean, that's concierge care 24-7.

-Pennies on the dollar for an MRI, and then you add a catastrophic plan.
+And then you add a catastrophic plan.

-Let's say it's five thousand dollar, ten thousand dollar deductible.
+Let's say it's $5,000, $10,000 deductible.

-Okay, you have the car accident, you have the heart attack, you have cancer.
+Okay, you have the car accident.

 Okay, yeah, it's going to be expensive.

-Maybe you make it $5,000.
+Maybe you make it $5,000, whatever.

-Whatever, you'll pay more per month based on what your deductible is, but at least you know that's what insurance is really supposed to be about.
+But at least you know that's what insurance is really supposed to be about.

-We've got these we got this, you know, sort of preconditioned mindset.
+We've got this sort of preconditioned mindset.

 What is insurance?

-It becomes ridiculous to me in my mind that somehow people think health care ought to be free.
+It becomes ridiculous to me in my mind that somehow people think healthcare ought to be free.

 Anyway, let's get to our phones here.